RileyBranting/assign1git/README.md

 Riley Branting
 First Comment
 Testbranch Change
-New git branch on Github
+New git branch on Github (now with comment)